amfairley/nunisi/TESTING.md

 6. [Analytics](#analytics)

 ## Testing User Stories
 The [user stories](/README.md#user-stories) have been a driving force for the development of this project.
 More information on each user story and how the features implemented in this web app meet their criteria can be seen [here](/DESIGN.md#features).
-All user story criteria were met, creating a website that the target audience of the hotel owners and travellers will find usable, intuitive, and fit for purpose.
+Most user stories were met to create a MVP, however future development will address the user stories to leave reviews and cancel bookings.

 ## Manual Testing